 Students not in their final year of study may apply for placements proposed by New Haven agencies.
-Applications and additional information can be found on the Undergraduate and Grad/Professional instruction pages.
+Student a pplications and additional information will be posted in December on the Undergraduate and Grad/Professional instruction pages.

 Length of Placement, Fellowship Requirements and Stipend

-For the summer of 2013, Placements can be for any consecutive period of eight to eleven weeks between May 27 and August 9, 2013.
+For the summer of 2014, placements can be for any consecutive period of eight to eleven weeks between May 27 and August 8, 2014.
 Yale will pay a taxable stipend directly to students, ranging from $4,400 to $7,800, based on experience, degree pending, and weeks worked.